Visit the Course Catalog for the official Government and Law course description and listing

 Prerequisite: Permission of instructor

 A combination of independent activities including selected readings, satisfactory completion of an internship or working assignment in a public agency, and a written report covering both reading and work assignments.
 Limited in enrollment by the availability of acceptable projects.
-Fabian
+Clarke

 Signature of the Instructor Required